01xdev/01xdev.github.io/_posts/2022-12-31-Inversion-of-Control.md

     instance = this;
 }
 ```

-The `registerBeansFromNodeList` method has following implementation :
+The `registerBeansFromNodeList` method has the following implementation :
 ```java
 private void registerBeansFromNodeList(NodeList beanNodes){
     // Iterate through beans